owebeeone/pythonopenscad/examples/Code Gists/OpenScad Primitives/README.md

 In any case, pythonopenscad provides a python API interface into the core functionality of OpenSCAD, and these sample scripts in this directory demonstrate the mapping into OpenSCAD at the unit test level.

+Note: POSC supports both SolidPython and OpenPySCAD APIs.
+Depdending on the application / implementations both of these APIs can be intermixed to produce more readable / more maintainable code.